7aii/6S898/_posts/2023-11-09-grokking-proposal.md

 #   - make sure that TOC names match the actual section names
 #     for hyperlinks within the post to work correctly.
 toc:
+  - name: Introduction
+  - name: Related Works
-  - name: Equations
+  - name: Exploratory Analysis
-  - name: Images and Figures
+  - name: Timeline
     subsections:
+    - name: Week 1
+    - name: Week 2
+    - name: Week 3
+    - name: Week 4
+  # - name: Equations
+  # - name: Images and Figures
+  #   subsections:
-    - name: Interactive Figures
+  #   - name: Interactive Figures
-  - name: Citations
+  # - name: Citations
-  - name: Footnotes
+  # - name: Footnotes
-  - name: Code Blocks
+  # - name: Code Blocks
-  - name: Layouts
+  # - name: Layouts
-  - name: Other Typography?
+  # - name: Other Typography?

 # Below is an example of injecting additional post-specific styles.
 # This is used in the 'Layouts' section of this post.